EMDR Therapy Training 2026

 Taught through flexible distance learning, the recorded live interactive lectures can be watched repeatedly as and when suits you.

 Students will be expected to complete 80 hours of EMDR therapy with clients by the end of the year.
-Each block course will be followed up with supervision and consultation.
+Each block course will be followed up with group supervision and consultation (total of 10 hours per year).
+Students are advised to also find themselves additional monthly EMDR Case Consultation with an EMDRNZ Accredited Case Consultant as this will enable them to add the individual supervision hours required to apply for Accreditation with EMDRNZ by the end of the year two.

 Who can apply?